2acrestudios/my-gpt-list-chrome-plugin/README.md

 - `description`: A brief description of the model.
 - `url`: URL to more details or the source of the GPT model.

-## Contributing
-Interested in contributing?
-Great!
-You can follow these steps to submit your contributions:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/fooBar`).
-3. Commit your changes (`git commit -am 'Add some fooBar'`).
-4. Push to the branch (`git push origin feature/fooBar`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.